Yuzhnoye Izmaylovo

 Yuzhnoye Izmaylovo is in one of the green areas of Moscow.
-Izmaylovsky Park, one of the biggest forested areas in urban places in Europe, is right across the street.
-The place was built up in the mid-1970s as an Olympic village for the Moscow Olympics of 1980 but was eventually converted into a bedroom community, a microdistrict for the fast-growing population of the city.
-Yuzhnoye Izmaylovo is less than an hour away from the center of the city by public transportation (bus and Moscow metro).
+Izmaylovsky Park, one of the largest forested urban areas in Europe, is right across the street.
+Yuzhnoye Izmaylovo was built in the mid-1970s, initially as an Olympic Village for the 1980 Moscow Olympics.
+Yuzhnoye Izmaylovo would later be converted into a bedroom community, a microdistrict for the fast-growing population of the city.
+Yuzhnoye Izmaylovo is less than an hour away from the center of the city by public transportation (bus and Moscow Metro).